Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, large plots of land will be very difficult to sell because if they are not divided into lots, they will have to sell the whole large plot of land, the total price is high, while the number of customers with abundant finances is not much.

-Recently, many investors have been hunting for plots of land with an area of several hundred square meters with the intention of dividing them into smaller lots to sell to those in real need.
+Recently, many investors have been hunting for plots of land with an area of several hundred square meters with the calculation of dividing them into smaller lots to sell to those with real needs.
 Many landowners have won big with the above trick of "dividing plots to sell land".
-However, if the regulation on tightening subdivision comes into effect, this way of doing business will no longer be possible.
+However, if the regulation on tightening subdivision comes into effect, this way of doing business will not be possible.

 Meanwhile, there are many customers who want to buy small plots of land, with finances ranging from a few hundred million to 2 billion.
-They want to hold on to the land, wait for positive information, the price to go up, and then sell their goods.
+They want to hold on to the land, wait for positive information, prices to go up, and then sell their goods.

 According to Mr. Cau, the profit from buying a large land fund and then dividing it into smaller plots for sale ranges from 30-50%.
 This is the reason why many investors “prefer” this form of land division.